 GHG Emissions Reduction

 Greenhouse gas emissions (GHGs) are increasingly the focus of public concern for the welfare of our environment.
 Reducing emissions by increasing efficiency provides us with significant cost savings (a competitive advantage) and supports our commitment to reducing our environmental impact.
 We’ve made big strides in emissions reduction in our operations.
 While our revenues have increased, we’ve reduced our carbon intensity year-over-year since 2011.
 We’re currently researching science-based targets (SBT) while working closely with our suppliers to support their energy and water reduction programs.
 As part of this process, we conducted a comprehensive Scope 3 assessment with third-party experts, Anthesis, in early 2020, which will inform our ongoing climate and energy strategy.
-Additionally, in 2020, we made our first public CDP Climate Disclosure submission, the full content of which can be accessed here.
+Additionally, in 2020, we made our first public CDP Climate Disclosure submission and scored a B, higher than the averages for retail, North America and globally.
+The full content of our CDP submission can be accessed here.

 We’re continually working to improve our operational efficiency and mitigate the risks of electricity cost volatility wherever possible.
 We do this by strategically managing electricity purchases, investing in efficiency projects and taking advantage of incentives for renewable energy.
 To date, over 420 of our stores and facilities have been retrofitted or designed with energy-efficient LED lighting.
 Our consumer lighting products include LED bulbs across our brands, and brands like Rejuvenation are leading the design of energy-efficient lighting for a broad range of spaces, from homes to businesses.